Wednesday, December 31, 2014

 I say all that to say that what I do is not shameful, I love what I do.
 What you do with me is far from shameful.
 I think the intoxication of lust and all its manifestations are incredible and life affirming.
 When I share myself with you it is beautiful and OKAY.
 There is no shame in beauty.
 There just isn't.

 Life is so short, so finite.
 As long as I know this and remember it then I will live my life in the way that brings me the most pleasure, the most joy and the most fulfillment.
-And right now, it's with you.
-So, let's feel some pleasure, what do you say?
+And right now, it's this.

 Saturday, January 4, 2014